 When it comes to digital forms of the driver’s license, there are additional layers of security that enable the system to first make driving license checks, confirm the authenticity of the user through strong identity proofing technologies, before verifying the user and generating a digital identity.

-The security benefits aren’t limited to just driving license checks – updates to the physical license can get cumbersome, particularly with renewal periods that run up to 8 years.
-With a digital identity, however, you have ample room to make updates and implement fixes.
+The security benefits aren’t limited to just driving license checks – updates to the physical license can get cumbersome, particularly with renewal periods that run up to 8 years, when their faces may have changed significantly.
+A digital identity can be more readily updated.

 Once the basic driving license checks are done, digital driver’s licenses can be used to fastrack several other processes – be it inconsistencies across other government-issued identity documents or to use the digital driver’s license for verification ahead of accessing online tools or signing up for car sharing services.